US economy will recover, could stretch through end of next year: Fed

 Powell said there is a real risk that if people are out of work for long periods of time, their skills atrophy a little bit and they lose contact with the workforce.
 This is something that shows up in the data -- that longer and deeper recessions tend to leave behind damage to people's careers.
 And that weighs on the economy going forward, he said.

-“You could say the same thing about businesses.
-The small and medium size businesses that are so important to this country, if they have to go through a wave of avoidable insolvencies, you've lost something there that's more than just a few businesses.
-“It's really the job creation machine.
+"You could say the same thing about businesses.
+The small and medium-sized businesses that are so important to this country, if they have to go through a wave of avoidable insolvencies, you've lost something there that's more than just a few businesses.
+"It's really the job-creation machine.
 And if that happens, it will take some time to recover from it.
-I think the good news is that we have policies that can go some way toward minimising those effects.
+I think the good news is that we have policies that can go some way toward minimizing those effects.
 And that's by keeping people and businesses out of insolvency just for maybe three or six more months while the health authorities do what they can do.
-We can buy time with that... that kind of support may be appropriate,” he said.
+We can buy time with that... that kind of support may be appropriate," he said.

 "Assuming that the economy does begin to reopen and we do that successfully, you'll see people going back to work," he said.
 According to Powell, the good news is that the 20 million people who have been laid off report themselves as having been laid off temporarily.
 They are considered temporarily unemployed.
 And that is because they expect to go back to their old job.